ATMOSS: The Australian Trade Mark Database

 What is the trade mark database?

 The trade mark database is a catalogue of all applications and registered trade marks in existence.
 Before you apply for a trade mark, you should use the database to see if any trade mark has already been applied for or registered that is similar to your trade mark or used on the same or closely related goods or services.

 You can see the status of a trade mark in the database including whether it is pending or registered, what classifications it was registered for, and the history of the trade mark in the database.
 You can also search for information on certain trade marks in the global trademark database.
 For Australia, the local database is called the Australian Trade Mark Online Search System or ATMOSS.

 How to use the trade mark database?

 An IP professional is best qualified to perform Australian Trade Mark Database searches and give you advice on clearance searches for trade marks.
 Quick searches and more advanced search options can be used.
 You can perform general searches for trade marks that are on the trade marks register and also see whether a trade mark is abandoned, cancelled or lapsed based on targeted search queries.
 You can search for the status of specific trade marks and by owner or agent details.
 Criteria may apply such as word check, logo or image check or phonetic searches.
 You can also use the database to check if your trade mark needs to be renewed soon.

 - It is not a requirement to have your business name trademarked, but if you plan on doing so, you have to make sure there will be no conflicts with other registered trade marks.

 - Understanding how the trade marks database works and what it is used for is helpful in avoiding mistakes in the application process and in keeping an eye on competitors.

 - Registration is the most effective way to secure exclusive rights in a name.

-- Take proper advice on trade mark searches with expert advisors as there are many pitfalls for the unwary when performing searches.
+- Take proper advice on trade mark searches from Trademark lawyer in Sydney as there are many pitfalls for the unwary when performing searches.